GermanAlejo/MyProcessManager/README.md

 - int pid: code of the process
 - string name name of the process

-construyctors:
+constructors:
-- constructortaking a pid
+- constructor taking a pid
 - taking a pid and a name

 methods